spencer-shadley/completed-class/11-express/2-thursday-express/activities/heroku/README.md

 - **"add -A, git commit -m":** Make sure all of your code is up on GitHub so that Heroku can read it

 - **Images and/or CSS not appearing:** All filenames and paths are case sensitive.
-Ensure that all links in HTML are using case-sensitive paths that match the folder directories casing.
+Ensure that all links in HTML are using case-sensitive paths that match the directory directories casing.

 - **Not using relative paths:** Make sure to use relative paths for your CSS, JS, or image files.